The impact on Greenhouse Gas Emissions from dissolved carbon dioxide in the process effluent discharge

 4C6H13NO2(Leucine) + 30 O2 => 24 CO2 + 20H2O + 4NH3

-The bond energy available from Polyphosphate compared with the P-O-P pond from ATP
+The bond energy available from Polyphosphate compared with the P-O-P bond from ATP

 Orthophosphate, are life critical molecules for all organisms, especially the bio-culture communities at work in wastewater treatment systems.
 Municipal wastewater contains a very high load of orthophosphate due to the presence of digested food in the faecal matter discharged to the treatment works.